QasimK/programmers-compendium/src/software-development/apis.md

 ## REST

+> I would suggest RESTful APIs for CRUD-based applications, not for DDD-based applications.

 A set of patterns and guidelines \(a software architectural style\).
 The transport protocol is not defined, but universally REST is used as REST-over-HTTP.

-A RESTful API[^1] is about _resources_[^2]_,_ where resources are _hypermedia_.
+A RESTful API[^1] is about _resources_[^2], where resources are _hypermedia_.
 Note that URLs are resources \(not verbs/actions\).
 You should spend your time defining the [media types](https://www.iana.org/assignments/media-types/media-types.xhtml) used for resource representations, which includes the [link relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml) that the resource may contain.

 The resources should not depend on the underlying domain/implementation objects.
 Create resources that make sense in the context of the API - they can be anything you can think of, for example a _process_ can be a resource, especially if you want to ask questions about the state of the process.